vegaprotocol/documentation/versioned_docs/version-v0.76/node-operators/migration-guides/upgrade-node.md

 - vega-core: `YOUR_VEGA_HOME/config/node/config.toml`
 - comet BFT: `YOUR_COMET_BFT_HOME/config/config.toml`

-Add the following new parameter to the configuration file.

 We recommend checking all of the changes on your own.
 Follow the below instructions to do it, and read through every description to understand the changes:

-1. Download vega `v0.77.0`
+1. Download vega `v0.77.1`
 2. Generate config files within the temp home directory
   - vega config
   - comet BFT config
   - data-node config
 3. Compare the new generated file in the temp location and the old file to see the differences.

+There is a new parameter `max_request_batch_size`, set to a default of 10, the value of which does not need to be updated.

 ## Upgrade your node
 To upgrade the network follow the [protocol upgrade documentation](../how-to/upgrade-network.md).